community safety

 help for victims of domestic abuse

-Silent calls to the police - If you are in danger but are unable to speak for fear of being heard, call 999, listen and respond to questions and instructions and make yourself heard by coughing, tapping the handset or once prompted by the automated system, by pressing 55.
+Silent calls to the police - If you are in danger but are unable to speak for fear of being heard, call 999, listen and respond to questions and instructions and make yourself heard by coughing, tapping the handset or, when prompted by the automated system, by pressing 55.
 Police will do their best to respond.

 Cover your tracks online - If you have access to the internet but are worried that your abuser may be able to see which websites you have visited, Women’s Aid has a webpage giving advice about how to hide your tracks online.